MatrosovaTalia/Compiler-Construction-Project-I/README.md

 All the code is located in the `src` folder.

 ### Running Code
-In order to run the code, execute the `main` method from the `Test` class.
+In order to run the code, execute the `main` method from the `Main` class.

 ### Example Programs
 The 15 example programs are located in the `tests` folder.